 What is the key ingredient for high-quality education?
 Low teacher-to-child ratios and low group sizes.
 Why is that important?
 The teachers are able to know each child on an individual level.
 Teachers track their children’s development in each domain of growth: cognitive, language, physical, social, and emotional.
-As such, they create individualized curriculum and classroom experiences accordingly to stretch their knowledge and learning.
+As such, they create individualized curricula and classroom experiences accordingly to stretch their knowledge and learning.
 Teachers can provide individual social and emotional support during conflict resolution (acknowledging feelings, sharing, taking turns, and more.)
-Our teacher retention rate is impressively high, as teaching in a setting with low ratios is rewarding and fulfilling.
 Our classrooms are cheerful, calm, and full of children enthusiastically exploring with ample room and materials.

 Our tuition rates may be slightly higher than other programs due to our low ratios, and the benefits are tangible.
-FUMP is a high-quality program, based on the unique interests, needs, and abilities of the preschool-aged child.
-At FUMP, we place children’s needs first; most especially, the need for connection with their teachers and their peers in an optimal learning setting.
+FUMP is a high-quality program based on the preschool-aged child’s unique interests, needs, and abilities.
+At FUMP, we place children’s needs first, especially the need for connection with their teachers and peers in an optimal learning setting.

 Age Group Experiences

 Our primary concern is loving, responsive care for infants and young toddlers.
-There are many routines, but few schedules.
-Each child’s needs for comfort, stimulation, nourishment, and sleep are met as they are manifested.
+There are many routines but few schedules.
+Each child’s needs for comfort, stimulation, nourishment, and sleep are met as they are presented.
 The environment is arranged to allow for individual growth and to encourage exploration.
 Parents are given written daily notes about their child’s day at preschool.

 Toddlers and Twos

-The classroom routine allows for busy, active times and calm, quieter moments.
-Teachers carefully select activities and materials based on the children’s developmental level and their interests.
+The classroom routine allows for busy, active times and quiet moments.
+Teachers carefully select activities and materials based on the children’s developmental level and interests.
 Children choose their learning centers, such as dramatic play, blocks, sensory experiences, books, and manipulatives.
-Each class gathers daily for group time to connect as a classroom community and further both cognitive and social growth.
+Each class gathers daily for group time to connect as a classroom community and further cognitive and social growth.

-Building on the premise of the Toddler and Twos experience, FUMP continues to support children’s development through intentional curriculum and activities.
+Building on the premise of the Toddler and Twos experience, FUMP supports children’s development through intentional curriculum and activities.
 These children are independent, eager to learn, and ready to include friends in play.
-Their classroom must challenge them to explore and create while allowing for security and comfort.
-Age-appropriate cognitive concepts, such as counting objects, recognizing letters, and handwriting opportunities are introduced through the learning center materials.
+Their classroom must challenge them to explore and create while providing security and comfort.
+Age-appropriate cognitive concepts, such as counting objects, recognizing letters, and handwriting opportunities, are introduced through the learning center materials.
 The collection of learning center materials increases, creating more opportunities for learning, experimentation, and creativity.
-Activities include options for both quiet, individual/small group play and busy, larger group efforts.
+Activities include quiet, individual/small group play options and busy, larger group efforts.

-As children enter the Prekindergarten program, they are encouraged to master the skills necessary for entering elementary school.
-Those skills include cognitive growth in literacy and numeracy concepts introduced in learning centers and at group time.
-The classroom materials will allow for exploration and discovery while supporting cognitive growth.
+As children enter the prekindergarten program, they are encouraged to master the skills necessary for entering elementary school.
+Those skills include cognitive growth in literacy and numeracy concepts introduced in learning centers and group time.
+The classroom materials will allow for exploration and discovery while supporting cognitive development.
 Opportunities for creative expression in art, music, and dramatic play will enhance the school program.
-Further, they will be learning about being self-sufficient in the classroom: maintaining their backpack, following directions, conflict resolution with peers, etc. Teachers will be communicating with parents about both developmental progress and kindergarten readiness.
+Further, they will learn about being self-sufficient in the classroom: maintaining their backpack, following directions, conflict resolution with peers, etc. Teachers will be communicating with parents about both developmental progress and kindergarten readiness.

 Enrichment is a key element of our program.
 We bring our downtown neighbors into the school for the children to experience unique Austin experiences.
 We have the Austin Public Library visit us for story hour.
-The Austin Nature Center brings their traveling education program to us; insects, amphibians, reptiles, birds, fossils, and more.
+The Austin Nature Center brings its traveling education program to us: insects, amphibians, reptiles, birds, fossils, and more.
 We have visits from the Austin Fire Department, the DPS State Mounted Patrol, and more.
-Also, our Prekindergarten classes travel on field trips, via Cap Metro buses.
+Also, our Prekindergarten classes travel via Cap Metro buses on field trips.
 They explore UT Austin and attend children’s theater performances at Zach Scott Theatre.
-We carefully craft enrichment that is age-appropriate, enhances children’s learning, and gives a nod to our unique location in the heart of downtown Austin.
+We carefully craft age-appropriate enrichment that enhances children’s learning and gives a nod to our unique location in the heart of downtown Austin.